db-keli/J_Scraper/README.md

     ```

 ## Usage
-1. Run the `scrape.py` script to start the job scraping and email automation process:
+1. Run the `schedule.sh` script to start the job scraping and email automation process:

     ```bash
-    python scrape.py
+    sudo ./schedule.sh
     ```

 ## Configuration